thurn/violet/equipment.md

 - Headwear - Headband.
 Delicate golden, front set with array of three tiger's eye gems, seem to glow with an inner fire.
 Replace 1 fortitude save witih a constitution save.
 - Belt.
 Broad leather, studded with moonstones.
 Bonust o heal checks, spend charges to heal.
 - Amulet.
 Light reflects from yiny, dark, three-tined amulet like the full moon shining on a tranquil swamp.
 Lets your weapon pierce armor and scales as if they were air.
 Activate to ignore armor.
+- Gauntlets.
+Gray and scarlet, fingers end in sharp talons.
+Faint odor of brimstone rises from them. activate to add slashing damage to your next spell.
+- Headwear - Helment.
+Elegant mithral helm, light, yet sturdy.
+Bonus to your next attack roll.
+- Headwear - Helmet.
+Mirror-bright steel cap, set with three tiger's eye gems, each looking in a different direction.
+Protects you from gaze attacks.
+- Headwear - Helmet.
+Magnificent, chased with gold and silver, set with three yellow topazes.
+1x heal a bunch.
+- Headwear - Helmet.
+Iron helm, horns of ivory, etched with scenes from famous battles.
+Spent your move action granting allies an extra attack.
+- Headwear - Helmet.
+Golden helm, covers three quarters of the face, large purple feather.
+Charisma bonus, divine connection, bonus to saving throws, good at resisting fear, get heroism spell when afraid.
+- Bracers - Armbands.
+Hexagonal, cold iron, sized to fit over the biceps, arcane runes.
+Enhance the curse power of a hexblade, add charisma to hexblade attack rolls.
+- Tunic - Robe. +5 to armor class permanently, command it to create a blade barrier.
+- Bracers.
+Harsh suns carved, heavy steel bracers, grim versions of sun god.
+Next attack heals.
+- Facewear - Glasses.
+Thin, yellow quartz, the size of two coins.
+Activate to shoot bright light in a cone.
+- Facewear - Glasses.
+Small, clear, crystalline, golden frame.
+Good at spotting, activate to force a shape-shifted creature to resume its natural form.
+- Gauntlets.
+Threads of copper run along the fingers, finely crafted black leather gloves.
+3 charges per day, charges do lightning damage.
+- Tunic.
+Pattern of lightning bolts, fine blue linen.
+Spend a charge to deal electricity damage when you get attacked.
+- Ring.
+Large ring, set with faceted ruby.
+Tiny trigger near base of the stone.
+Press the trigger to get a bonus on open lock checks, activate to cast knock.
+- Cloak - Mantle.
+Brilliant blue bloth, smooth to the touch, like silk.
+Symbols represent elements of good fortune along hem in white and silver.
+Reroll one roll before you know the result
+- Facewear - Mask.
+Rivulets of blood gush down the flensed face of this red metal mask.
+Longer rages, liquid lets you spit a stream of blood which deals acid damage.
+- Facewear - Mask.
+Broad lines radiate from the eyes, blue leather mask, each ending in a spiral.
+Gain bonus to save against mind affecting spells.
+- Facewear - Mask.
+Cut to cover mouth and nose, clear crystal half mask, tiny bubblelike imperfections.
+Breathe freely in foul air, smoke, dust, fumes, save against inhaled poisons or cloudkill.
+- Gauntlets - Gloves.
+Dark leather gloves, patterns of swirling, multicolored lines embroidered onto the palms.
+When you cast an enchantment spell of third level or lower, activate to copy and target another enemy.
+- Headwear - Circlet.
+Tiny gem, appears to have a hollow cage inside its facets.
+Activate to transfer consciousness into the gem, dodge mind-affecting spells and abilities.
+- Facewear - Mask.
+Highlights of moonstone accentuate every ridge and curve, angular silver mask.
+Good at listening and spotting, darkvision.
+- Amulet - Necklace.
+Six coin-sized copper dragon scales, simple brown cord, remove a scale to gain acid immunity, once the last scale is used, no more uses possible
+- Amulet - Necklace.
+Short, composed of white jade and tiny sapphires.
+Warns you of danger, bonus to flat footed AC
+- Headwear - Helmet.
+Forged of copper, inlaid with silver and gold.
+Stylized in the shape of a phoenix, wings unfurled, legs guarding the temples, head adorning the brow.
+Continuous low-light vision.
+Can use the following once per day: feather fall, resist energy.
+- Cloak.
+Back depicts a silver spear pointed downward.
+3x day Extra damage if you attack from above your enemy.
+- Headwear - Helmet.
+Scaled metal, covers entire face, large dragon wings attached to temples.
+Immune to frightful presence.
+Divine connection, can create a frightful presence, enemies need to will save or panic.
+- Amulet.
+Heavy bronze, pair of wings over upper chest.
+Center has a glimmering multifaceted crystal.
+Makes saves harder against one school of spells.
+- Boots.
+Leather, folded to make cuffs, revealing arcade symbols, woven with golden thread into boots' lining.
+Activate to move up to your move speed.
+Can move across water.
+- Tunic - Shirt.
+Ancient strips of cloth, ragged shirt, dirty and tattered.
+Channel ki power to heal yourself if you sacrifice your stunning fist ability.
+- Bracers.
+Polished mithral, simple but elegant, fit the forearms perfectly.
+Activate to improve flurry of blows.